nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

-**Step 5:** `LogicManager` calls the `EditAssignmentCommand#execute(Model)` method which then verifies whether the target module and assignment exists and whether the edited content is valid, eg. same content.
+**Step 5:** `LogicManager` calls the `EditAssignmentCommand#execute(Model)` method which then verifies whether the target module and assignment exists and whether the edited content is valid, e.g. same content.
 <br>
 <br>